PX4/PX4-Devguide/sensor-thermal-calibration.md

 ## Limitations

 Scale factors are assumed to be temperature invariant due to the difficulty associated with measuring these at different temperatures.
 This limits the usefulness of the accelerometer calibration to those sensor models with stable scale factors.
 In theory with a thermal chamber or IMU heater capable of controlling IMU internal temperature to within a degree, it would be possible to perform a series of 6 sided accelerometer calibrations and correct the acclerometers for both offset and scale factor.
-Due to the complexity of integrating the motin control with the calibration algorithm, this capability  has not been  included.
+Due to the complexity of integrating the motion control with the calibration algorithm, this capability  has not been  included.

 ## Onboard Calibration Procedure